If you are still not happy after our involvement in your complaint you can apply to the Water Redress Scheme (WATRS).

 What would I need to do?

 Before you can apply to WATRS, you must have referred your complaint to us first.

 There’s an application form that we can fill out for you based on the information you’ve already shared with us.
 You can email or post the application form to WATRS with any relevant letters, emails, invoices, receipts or photographs.

 How long will it take for WATRS to reach a decision?

-WATRS aims to make its decision within 25 working days of receiving your application.
+WATRS aims to make its decision up to 35 working days of receiving your application.
 If you accept WATRS decision, your water company will usually have 20 working days to provide the remedy set by the scheme.

 Once you’ve returned your signed application form to WATRS, it will ask us to share your CCW case file with it.
 The adjudicator will see everything that has happened so far.
 If you would prefer, you can ask WATRS not to receive your CCW file.